sergiorgiraldo/sergiorgiraldo/README.md

 </h1>

 <p>
-	Hi, I'm Sergio Giraldo, an IT lead and software architect, from Brazil, living in The Netherlands.
+Hi, I''m Sergio Giraldo, an IT lead and software architect, from Brazil, living in The Netherlands.

 I have a degree in Physics and my masters studied the relationship between Design Thinking and Software Architecture.
 </p>

 <p>